Fort Worth / Keller, TX

 Scaling & Root Planing

-Scaling and root planning is one of the most effective methods for reversing and preventing periodontal disease from developing.
+Scaling and root planning are two of the most effective methods for reversing and preventing periodontal disease from developing.
 When plaque accumulates, it eventually hardens into calculus, which cannot be removed using traditional brushing methods.
-The scaling process removes this hardened layer using specialized dental equipment, after which the surface of the roots are smoothed or planed, making it more difficult for bacteria to accumulate.
+The scaling process removes this hardened layer using specialized dental equipment, after which the surface of the roots is smoothed or planed, making it more difficult for bacteria to accumulate.

 More on Scaling & Root Planing >